hho-1/Movie-App-from-API/README.md

-# Movie App with React, TailwindCSS, Firebase, Toastify, ContextAPI and MiddleWare
+# Movie App with React, TailwindCSS, Firebase, Toastify, axios and ContextAPI

 ## Description

-Project aims to create a Movie App.
-In the project Firebase authentication with an email as well as with a Google account has been exercised.
-Tailwind CSS has also been used.
-Advanced React has been implemented after getting data from The Movie DB API.
+Project aims to create a Movie App, which is getting data from The Movie DB API.
+In the project Firebase authentication with an email as well as with a Google account has been implemented.
+Tailwind CSS has been used.
+Page always shows 20 movies independent from search.
+One can easily sign up and login and then see details of recently released movies, including trailers.

 https://movie-app-api-firebase-tailwind-uuaj.vercel.app